Earth Notes: On Website Technicals (2019-03)

 As an experiment I am adding markup to all the hero ImageObject items to make them "representativeOfPage" in the hope that that helps them appear in the SERPS alongside snippets.

-For all body images I'm also marking them up as ImageObject, with the URL pointing at the highest-resolution version of the image available, typically the original.
+For all body images I am also marking them up as ImageObject, with the URL pointing at the highest-resolution version of the image available, typically the original.
 That may be much higher than would normally be shown in the page.
 Again, the hope is that helps search engines add a thumbnail to any search result.

 2019-03-11: Allowing Embedded BlogPosting